brylevkirill/notes/interesting recent papers.md

   - `post` <http://giorgiopatrini.org/posts/2017/09/06/in-search-of-the-missing-signals/>

 ----
+#### ["Towards a Definition of Disentangled Representations"](https://arxiv.org/abs/1812.02230) Higgins, Amos, Pfau, Racaniere, Matthey, Rezende, Lerchner
+  `concept learning`
+>	"How can intelligent agents solve a diverse set of tasks in a data-efficient manner?
+The disentangled representation learning approach posits that such an agent would benefit from separating out (disentangling) the underlying structure of the world into disjoint parts of its representation.
+However, there is no generally agreed-upon definition of disentangling, not least because it is unclear how to formalise the notion of world structure beyond toy datasets with a known ground truth generative process.
+Here we propose that a principled solution to characterising disentangled representations can be found by focusing on the transformation properties of the world.
+In particular, we suggest that those transformations that change only some properties of the underlying world state, while leaving all other properties invariant, are what gives exploitable structure to any kind of data.
+Similar ideas have already been successfully applied in physics, where the study of symmetry transformations has revolutionised the understanding of the world structure.
+By connecting symmetry transformations to vector representations using the formalism of group and representation theory we arrive at the first formal definition of disentangled representations.
+Our new definition is in agreement with many of the current intuitions about disentangling, while also providing principled resolutions to a number of previous points of contention.
+While this work focuses on formally defining disentangling – as opposed to solving the learning problem – we believe that the shift in perspective to studying data transformations can stimulate the development of better representation learning algorithms."

 #### ["Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations"](https://arxiv.org/abs/1811.12359) Locatello, Bauer, Lucic, Gelly, Scholkopf, Bachem
   `concept learning`
 >	"The key assumption is that real-world data is generated by a few explanatory factors of variation and that these factors can be recovered by unsupervised learning algorithms.
 A large number of unsupervised learning approaches based on auto-encoding and quantitative evaluation metrics of disentanglement have been proposed; yet, the efficacy of the proposed approaches and utility of proposed notions of disentanglement has not been challenged in prior work.
 In this paper, we provide a sober look on recent progress in the field and challenge some common assumptions."